smartoffice-cloudnative/aws-infrastructure/README.md

 #### How to setup the Case-01

+Prerequirements:
+* OAuth Token for AWS Codepipeline authentication against the 'aws-infrastructure' repo must be available in your ENV-VARs with the name `GITHUB_TOKEN`

 Use the [Makefile](./Makefile) that creates step-by-step the following Stacks with the associated Resources.
 Enter `make help` to see how you can use the Makefile.